Airbus Mechanical Engineer Salary in Greater Bengaluru | ₹1.75M-₹1.96M+ | Levels.fyi

 The median Mechanical Engineer compensation in Greater Bengaluru package at Airbus totals ₹1.96M per year.
-View the base salary, stock, and bonus breakdowns for Airbus's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Airbus's total compensation packages.
 Last updated: 9/30/2025

 Company